How to Store Legal Documents Securely

 When computers were first introduced, it was still seen as the most efficient solution to store documents in paper copy in filing cabinets, boxes and folders.
 New technology was expensive and as people, we prefer to shy away from change.
 But advances in technology have meant that digital means are now overtaking our old paper favourites.
 Newspapers are more popular online, eBooks are flying off their virtual shelves and less and less people are sending post using envelopes and stamps preferring the instant nature of emailing.

-What Does This Mean For Document Storage?document storage
+What Does This Mean For Document Storage?

 As I've already mentioned, storing paper documents leaves them open to being damaged, lost or stolen and with usually no backup documents, you can be left in quite a sticky situation.
 This is where law firms are turning to digital document storage for a safer, more secure and cost effective solution.